BAGM

 Cut Outs | Appliances | Other Trades

-Be sure to review your Template and Install Checklists, along with the BAGM Project Timeline, to ensure you are prepared with all the necessary information before fabrication begins.
+Be sure to review your Template and Install Checklists, along with the BAGM Project Timeline, ensuring you are prepared with all the necessary information before fabrication begins.

 All cut-out details must be provided during the job creation phase so they can be reviewed as part of the overall design.
 In most cases, this means supplying model numbers and manufacturer specifications for your sinks, faucets, cooktops, or other built-in items.
-In special circumstances, BAGM may request to have the physical item on site prior to fabrication for verification.
+These specifications are usually sufficient, however, certain instances require BAGM to review the physical product ahead of time.

 By default, BAGM centers all cut-outs based on the base cabinet doors or drawers beneath them.
 If you would like your sink, cooktop, or faucet aligned differently—such as centered on lighting, a window, or another visual feature—please communicate this with BAGM during the design phase.